 What you need for a fishing trip

-The number of fishing gears that exist is quite amazing.
-Fortunately, you do not need to pack up all types of fishing gear when going out to fish in Colorado, unless you want to.
+The amount of fishing gear that exists is quite amazing.
+Fortunately, you don’t need to pack up all types of things when going out to fish in Colorado, unless you want to.
 A basic rod and reel is a great starting point.
+You’ll spend a lot of time with it, so choose from recommended baitcasting fishing rods, and find an ideal model to suit your needs.

 Consider working with all-purpose rods and reels that work with different types of fish to enhance versatility.
 Next, get yourself a simple tackle box that includes different types of lures and bait.
 Once you finish setting up your tackle box, select live bait hooks and fishing line.
 Finish off by throwing in a pocketknife and you are good to go.